 In June 2011, we entered into a junior secured convertible loan facility, or Convertible Facility, with certain existing preferred stockholders that provided for up to \$50.0 million in borrowings, of which we borrowed \$12.5 million in an initial advance upon signing.
 In November 2011, we amended the Convertible Facility to provide for an aggregate of up to \$80.0 million in borrowings.
+In March 2012, we further amended the Convertible Facility to provide for the automatic conversion of the principal amount and paid-in-kind interest under the Convertible Facility into common stock upon closing of this offering at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
 We borrowed \$7.5 million in a second advance in November 2011 and may borrow up to an additional \$60.0 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
 The Convertible Facility bears an interest rate of 9.0%, with interest payable in kind at maturity, which is the earlier to occur of the closing of (i) our initial public offering, (ii) a change in control or (iii) June 14, 2014.
-The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are convertible into common stock at a conversion price of \$8.8984 per share, subject to adjustments.
-Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price of \$8.8984 per share and the remainder in cash.
+The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are convertible into common stock at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
+Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price equal to the lesser of \$8.8984 or the initial public offering price, and the remainder in cash.
 In addition, we may prepay, at our election, up to 50% of any additional borrowings and related accrued interest at any time.
 The Convertible Facility is secured by substantially all of our assets except intellectual property and contains certain required covenants.